ageitgey/face_recognition/README.md

 Issue: `RuntimeError: Unsupported image type, must be 8bit gray or RGB image.` when running the webcam examples.

 Solution: Your webcam probably isn't set up correctly with OpenCV.
-[Look here for more](https://github.com/ageitgey/face_recognition/issues/21#issuecomment-287779524).
+[Read this for more info](https://github.com/ageitgey/face_recognition/issues/21#issuecomment-287779524).

 Issue: `MemoryError` when running `pip2 install face_recognition`

 Solution: The face_recognition_models file is too big for your available pip cache memory.
-Instead, try `pip2 --no-cache-dir install face_recognition` to avoid the issue.
+Instead, try `pip2 --no-cache-dir install face_recognition` to bypass the error.

 ## Thanks